50 Facts that will blow your mind

 13. Roosters can see the Earth’s magnetic field.

-Studies have shown that when the magnetic field around them is disrupted or changed, roosters can become disoriented and confused.
-For example, when researchers exposed roosters to a magnetic field that was artificially rotated, the birds became disoriented and started circling around as if they had lost their sense of direction.
+Studies have shown that roosters can become disoriented and confused when the magnetic field around them is disrupted or changed.
+For example, when researchers exposed roosters to an artificially rotated magnetic field, the birds became disoriented and started circling around as if they had lost their sense of direction.

 Elephants are capable swimmers and can use their trunks like snorkels to breathe while swimming.
 They can also use their massive bodies and powerful legs to swim long distances if necessary.

-Elephants have been observed swimming across rivers and lakes that are several miles wide in some cases.
-They are also known to use their swimming abilities to cross waterways and to access food and resources on islands or other aquatic environments.
+In some cases, elephants have been observed swimming across rivers and lakes that are several miles wide.
+They also use their swimming abilities to cross waterways and access food and resources on islands or other aquatic environments.

 15. Bill and Melinda Gates have given away over $45 billion since 1994.